sebspain/sebspain.github.io/publications/index.md

 title: Publications
 ---

-For PDF copies of any of the articles below please <a href="mailto:sebastian.spain@nottingham.ac.uk">contact Seb</a>
+For PDF copies of any of the articles below please <a href="mailto:seb@sebspain.co.uk">contact Seb</a>

 ###Peer-reviewed Journals